dftlibs/numgrid/README.rst

 Parallelization
 ===============

-The design decision was to not parallelize the library but rather parallelize over the atom/basis types by the caller.
-This simplifies modularity and code reuse.
+The Becke partitioning step is parallelized using `Rayon
+<https://github.com/rayon-rs/rayon>`__.
+In other words, this step should be
+able to use all available cores on the computer or computing node.
+Since grids are currently generated atom by atom, it is also possible to parallelize "outside" by the caller.

 Space partitioning